Inca Trail vs Salkantay Trek to Machu Picchu: A Complete Guide

 • History on the Inca Trail

-Before arriving in Machu Picchu, you will stop at several archaeological sites, including Patallaqta, Runkuraqay, Sayacmarca, Phuyupatamarca, Intipata, Winaywayna, Sun Gate, and others.
+Before arriving in Machu Picchu, you'll stop at several archaeological sites, including Patallaqta, Runkuraqay, Sayacmarca, Phuyupatamarca, Intipata, Winaywayna, Sun Gate, and others.
 Our knowledgeable tour guides will provide insights into the local history at each stop.

 • History in Salkantay trek